 Now Play Movies & TV has become the company's latest app to join the former category.
 On Google Play, it resides in the 500,000,000 - 1,000,000,000 range.

 This is a significant achievement for Play Movies, a brand that has only really been around since the Android Market turned into the Play Store not much more than a couple of years ago.
+While the service has expanded into many countries, TV shows are only available in a handful.
 Read More

 YouTube announced something fairly incredible yesterday: it now has more than 1 billion unique visitors to the site every single month.
 That's a LOT of people, almost half of everybody around the world with internet access, in fact.

 What's even more interesting is how people are reaching the site.
 A post on Google's AdWords Agency blog took a look at how the current generation, or 'Generation C', accesses content on YouTube, and found that a lot of the traffic is coming from smartphones, as opposed to traditional PCs.
+When looking at the current generation, they found a 76% increase in smartphone traffic, year-on-year, with only a 33% increase in traffic from desktops.
 Read More

 What an absolutely insane week it has been for unlocking encrypted and signed hardware!